 Domino lets you "ignore" certain files from your project, excluding them from the

 domino sync operation.
-This includes syncing from your local machine (using the CLI or R package), as well as syncing at the end of a run or during an interactive notebook session.
+This includes syncing from your local machine (using the CLI or R package), as well as syncing at the end of a run or during a workspace session.

 To ignore a file, add it to the file named

 .dominoignore that is automatically created at the root of every new project.
 Adding a folder will ignore it along with its contents.
 The

 * symbol may be used as a wildcard to match files of a similar pattern.
 All paths must be relative to the project root.

 .git/ directory is always ignored by the sync operation, even if not listed in

 You can configure your project to save results to an isolated branch.
 You can access these results from the UI as well as CLI, but they will not be downloaded by domino sync, nor will they be used as input to future runs unless you explicitly specify so.
 More information is available in this help article.

 In certain situations, neither

 .dominoignore nor results branches are sufficient approaches.
 For example, suppose you are developing a recurring data cleaning task that produces large files used by other projects.
 You want to sync these results back to the mainline project at the end of the run, but don't want to sync them to your local machine during development.